Jenkins-Of-Ewelme Web Site

 Click on the thumbnails for greater detail

-"I Spy Broadband Dongles" gives 10 points for each of these.
+"I Spy Broadband Dongles" gives 10 points for spotting each of these.
 If you find any more, send for inclusion!

 Tools and Bandwidth

 The display above can be arranged to be shown in any position and size on the screen.
 It will indicate the instant speeds of download and upload data in the two right hand columns.
 The rest of the timebase graph provides a log of the speed of communication and an accumulating total of the amount of data used.
 As a matter of interest regarding the required bandwidth required to, for example, watch a missed TV program (if you can afford the amount within your monthly data allocation!), the left-hand quarter of the graph shows a sample of a BBC iplayer programme, while the rest is showing the bandwidth required to listen to an Internet radio programme.
 Both programmes ran uninterrupted without breaks, and it can be seen that the maximum bandwidth availability at that time was around 1.5 Mbs, which is higher than landline broadband, but well within the measured bandwidth accessibility of mobile broadband.
-Obviously, for the download of large program or update files, the higher the bandwidth the better, but this tool will indicate both good and bad performance for analysis.
+Obviously, for the download of large program or update files, the higher the bandwidth available the better, but this tool will indicate both good and bad performance for analysis.

 Here we have another example on a day when the bandwidth availability was in the region of 4.5 Mbs.
 The first batch of data shows a short period of watching a High Definition quality programme from the BBC iPlayer.
 Each download burst is buffered (stored) while being watched, then a request is sent for more.
 The next thinner bursts are when watching a standard definition programme, where less data is required and not so often.
 The final section shows the file download of a programme for later watching, and shows here that it takes up nearly all the available bandwidth.
 As more users join the cellular network, the bandwidth will reduce and it will take longer to download the same file.